expl0itcha1nz/gachasploit/README.md

 ```

 ## Limitations
 The limit for the amount of gems you can generate in this program is 2,147,483,647 - which is the 32-bit integer limit.
 The limit for the amount of levels you can generate is 151.
+This program only works on Android on the latest version of Gacha Life.